danielathome19/AP-Computer-Science/Notes/Unit_05.md

 }
 ```

-Often, especially on the AP exam, documentation comments are used to explain the conditions for a given function, as well as the expected conditions after a function is ran.
+Often, especially on the AP exam, documentation comments are used to explain the conditions for a given function, as well as the expected conditions after a function is run.
 These are typically defined as follows:
 * **Precondition**: abc
 * **Postcondition**: abc